-- The translation must be made from the German original, which must have been published in 2015 or later by a German publishing house.
+- The translation must be from the German original, which must already have been published in print.

 - Only projects that have not yet gone to press at the time the subsidy agreement is concluded will be considered for funding.

 - The American publisher is obligated to mention Goethe-Institut as a sponsor and print the logo of the Goethe-Institut (see contract for exact wording).
 Should this be neglected, Goethe-Institut reserves the right to not disburse the agreed-upon sum or to demand repayment.

 Are authors from Austria and Switzerland also eligible?

 All German-language books published by German publishing houses can be considered.
 For publishers in Austria or Switzerland, please contact us directly if interested.